 Note that these numbers are just an estimate, as the battery time remaining on Mac depends on the type of work you do and the applications you run on your Mac.

 Apple has made strides in providing estimates of remaining battery life since it removed the feature in 2016.
 You no longer have to go to System Preferences or Activity Monitor to check the remaining battery time.
-Simply click on the battery icon that’s readily available on the menu bar to see the battery time remaining on Big Sur.
+Simply click on the battery icon that’s readily available on the menu bar to see the battery time remaining on macOS Monterey and Big Sur.

 You may still head over to the System Preferences app to get more details.
 Just choose Battery from the preferences pane.
 This will show you Usage History and more information on power management controls and your battery’s health.